 Since we all struggle with sin, we can take comfort in this doctrine.
 As John MacArthur has stated, “If you could lose your salvation, you would.”

 The Five Points of Calvinism, or Doctrines of Grace, are merely summaries of what the Bible teaches about salvation.
 We do not revere these doctrines because they were taught by John Calvin, but because they are found in Scripture.

-I close with a quote from C.H.
-Spurgeon, a powerful preacher, passionate evangelist, and committed Calvinist:
+C.H.
+Spurgeon, a powerful preacher, passionate evangelist, and committed Calvinist, said this:

 I have my own private opinion that there is no such thing as preaching Christ and Him crucified unless we preach what nowadays is called Calvinism.
 It is a nickname to call it Calvinism; Calvinism is the Gospel and nothing else.
 I do not believe we can preach the Gospel if we do not preach justification by faith, without works; nor unless we preach the sovereignty of God in His dispensation of grace; nor unless we exalt the electing, unchangeable, eternal, immutable, conquering love of Jehovah; nor can I comprehend a Gospel which lets saints fall away after they are called and suffers the children of God to be burned in the fires of damnation after having once believed in Jesus.
 Such a Gospel I abhor.

 In conclusion: Calvinism has its footing not in the Reformation of the 1500s, but in the very pages of Scripture.

 Here are some ways you can learn more about the Doctrines of Grace:

 - John Piper Seminar on The Doctrines of Grace / 5 Points of Calvinism